BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.32 - 2 Dec 2021 =
+* Added new hook for improve forms render in frontend.
+* Updated readme.txt

 = 2.5.31 - 10 Jul 2021 =
 * Tested up to WordPress 5.8
 * Fixed issue with Beta Program, now betas should be showing if the user enable the Beta Program.